Quantitative UX Research Course

 Core Competencies

-• Choose survey modes that minimize bias for your specific context
+• Choose modes and sampling strategies that minimize error for your context.

 Question Engineering

-• Design response scales that generate actionable data
+• Design response scales that provide interpretable, actionable data.

 Quality Assurance

-• Apply professional evaluation frameworks to catch flaws before launch
+• Apply professional frameworks (e.g., QAS) to catch flaws before launch.

 How will this course help my career?